-- [40] The agreement provides that the ownership of the consortium shall remain vested with the two school boards, the PDSB and the board.
-It also provides that each school board shall appoint four members to the Governance Committee of the consortium.
-Membership of the Governance Committee will be a Trustee from each School Board, the Director of Education from each board, the Associate Director responsible for transportation from each school board, and the Superintendent/Controller responsible for transportation from each school board. - [41] The agreement also provides that the Administrative Team will consist of the Superintendent/Controller responsible for transportation from each board and the Manager of the consortium.
-The Manager of the consortium is a board employee. - [42] The agreement states that the "existing Transportation Staff of each Board shall remain employed by their respective Boards." - [43] The board refers to section 190(1) of the EA, which permits the board to "provide for" transportation of students, and section 190(6), which permits it to enter into agreements "for the transportation of students".
+- [45] All approved costs and expenses relating to the consortium are financed by the participating school boards and each participating school board is liable for all financial obligations for which the consortium is legally liable. - [46] The agreement provides that the ownership of the consortium shall remain vested with the three school boards, the board, the LDSB and the CSDCAB.
+It also provides that each school board shall appoint three members to the Governance Committee of the consortium, consisting of a Trustee from each school board, the Director or designate from each school board, and the Senior Business Official from each school board. - [47] The agreement also provides that the Administrative Team will consist of the representatives responsible for transportation matters from each school board and the Consortia Officer.
+The Manager of Information Technology at the board is the Consortia Officer.
+The agreement states that the "existing Transportation Staff of each Board shall remain employed by their respective Boards." - [48] The board refers to section 190(1) of the EA, which permits the board to "provide for" transportation of students, and section 190(6), which permits it to enter into agreements "for the transportation of students".
 The agreement is not an agreement entered in to under section 190(6) of the EA.
 The consortium is not a provider of transportation services, but rather the mechanism by which the two school boards have consolidated management and administrative services for the provision of those services.
-I agree with the appellant that the consortium can only enter into transportation agreements under section 190(6) of the EA because it is doing so on behalf of the board. - [44] This would be consistent with page 6 of the Guide, which talks about the two ways in which school boards through unincorporated consortia can enter into contracts with the transportation service providers [the bus companies]: - a common contract covering all the boards, or - each board signs its own separate contract. - [45] The consortium does not transport students for the school boards.
+I agree with the appellant that the consortium can only enter into transportation agreements under section 190(6) of the EA because it is doing so on behalf of the board. - [49] This would be consistent with page 6 of the Guide, which talks about the two ways in which school boards through unincorporated consortia can enter into contracts with the transportation service providers (the bus companies): - a common contract covering all the boards, or - each board signs its own separate contract. - [50] The consortium does not transport students for the school boards.
 The responsibility for transporting students rests with the bus companies and the responsibility for paying these companies rests with the school boards.
-The role of the consortium is to provide management and administrative support for the school boards to acquire the transportation services through third party providers.
+The role of the consortium is to provide management and administrative support for the school boards to acquire the transportation services through third party providers. - [51] The consortium manages the provision of transportation on behalf of the school boards; however it is these school boards that have the legal responsibility for the provision of these services.